 Guide to the Forest Park Neighborhood in Portland, Oregon

-Built along a ridge northwest of downtown and only 10-15 minutes from the attractions of the Northwest District, it combines rolling green pastures and views east and west.
-The Forest Park neighborhood is named because of its proximity to the 5,000 plus acre Forest Park, the southern portion of which lies within the neighborhood boundaries and the rest of which is adjacent.
+The Forest Park neighborhood residents have easy access to the City of Portland’s 5,000 plus acre Forest Park, the southern portion and eastern of which lies within the neighborhood boundaries and the rest of which is adjacent.
 Most of the neighborhood lies within unincorporated Multnomah County, though it does include some areas within Portland city limits.
+It’s bordered by the Northwest Heights, Hillside, Northwest District and Linnton neighborhoods.

 Forest Park is a great place to bring up a family as some of the best schools in Oregon are located in the neighborhood.
 For example, the Forest Park Elementary has been rated "exceptional" since 2004.
 See the latest State of Oregon Department of Education Report Cards.